Skip to content

 Analyzing Results

 1. Review Performance Metrics: Examine the IoU, precision, recall, F1 Score, and mAP values to understand how well SAM-2 is performing.
-Look for areas where the model excels and where it might be lacking.
+Look for areas where the model excels and where it is lacking.

 2. Visual Inspection: In addition to numerical metrics, visually inspect the segmented video outputs.
 This helps in identifying any specific issues or patterns that metrics alone might not reveal.